Waterloo campaign: Waterloo (18 June)

 It was at Waterloo on 18 June 1815 that the decisive battle of the campaign took place.
 The start of the battle was delayed for several hours as Napoleon waited until the ground had dried from the previous night's rain.
+The state of the opposing armies at Waterloo left much to be desired.
 By late afternoon the French army had not succeeded in driving Wellington's forces from the rise on which they stood.
 Once the Prussians arrived, attacking the French right flank in ever increasing numbers, Napoleon's key strategy of keeping the Seventh Coalition armies divided had failed and his army was driven from the field in confusion, by a combined coalition general advance.

 On the morning of 18 June 1815 Napoleon sent orders to Marshal Grouchy, commander of the right wing of the Army of the North, to harass the Prussians to stop them reforming.
 These orders arrived at around 06:00 and his corps began to move out at 08:00; by 12:00 the cannon from the Battle of Waterloo could be heard.
 Grouchy's corps commanders, especially Gérard, advised that they should "march to the sound of the guns".
 As this was contrary to Napoleon's orders ("you will be the sword against the Prussians' back driving them through Wavre and join me here") Grouchy decided not to take the advice.
 It became apparent that neither Napoleon nor Marshal Grouchy understood that the Prussian army was no longer either routed or disorganised.
 Any thoughts of joining Napoleon were dashed when a second order repeating the same instructions arrived around 16:00.